IMPORTANT INFORMATION FOR PERFORMERS VOLUNTEERING WITH NMI

 On some occasions, NMI will undertake developmental work that will result in a public performance, either for a ticketed amount or on a donation basis.
 These performances are still presented on a VOLUNTEER basis; although in some instances we are able to reimburse artists for expenses incurred, up to a pre-set limit.

 New Musicals Inc. welcomes any volunteer, regardless of union status, and will treat all volunteers equally in all respects.
-In the interests of full disclosure, Actors Equity members should be aware that their union might not recognize the validity of our Volunteer Agreement, and volunteering with NMI might cause AEA to threaten disciplinary actions against AEA members, but that any consequences of choosing to volunteer with NMI shall be borne solely by the actor.
+In the interests of full disclosure, Actors Equity members should be aware that NMI is currently on AEA’s “Do Not Work” list (see Open Letter below for an explanation of how that happened); and that their union might not recognize the validity of our Volunteer Agreement, and volunteering with NMI might cause AEA to threaten disciplinary actions against AEA members, but that any consequences of choosing to volunteer with NMI shall be borne solely by the actor.

 To the right, you will find links to two documents: 1) NMI’s Volunteer Agreement; and 2) The Standards and Practices document developed by the Theatrical Producers’ League of Los Angeles (TPLLA) for treatment of Volunteer Performers.